gllewellyn19/Blue-Devil-Rideshare/readme.md

 3. Now use your terminal to cd into that directory then the root directory of the project (flask folder) and run `docker-compose build` then run `docker-compose up`

 4. Open a new terminal window and switch into the root directory of the project.
-Run this script: setup_db.ssh
+Run this script: ./setup_db.sh and wait for it to finish running before proceeding to the next step

 5. Lastly, go to localhost:8080/rides/ and have fun exploring!